Online Learning: A Modern Introduction Using Convex Optimization: From Online Learning to Stochastic Optimization

-In words, we will be $\frac{R}{2\sqrt{T}}$ away from the optimal value of regularized empirical risk minimization problem, where the weight of the regularization is $\frac{R}{2\sqrt{T}}$.
-Now, let's consider the case that the training set is linearly separable, this means that the infimum of $F$ is 0 and the optimal solution does not exist, i.e., it has norm equal to infinity.
+In words, we will be $\frac{R}{2\sqrt{T}}$ away from the optimal value of the function $F$ plus a \emph{regularizer} $\|\bu\|^2_2$, where the weight of the regularization is $\frac{R}{2\sqrt{T}}$.
+Now, let's consider the case that the training set is linearly separable, which means that the infimum of $F$ is 0 and the optimal solution does not exist, i.e., informally speaking, it has norm equal to infinity.
 So, any convergence guarantee that depends on $\bx^\star$ would be vacuous.
-On the other hand, our guarantee above still makes perfectly sense. \end{example}
+On the other hand, our guarantee above still makes perfect sense. \end{example}

-Note that the above examples only deal with training error.
-However, there is a more interesting application of the online-to-batch conversion, that is to directly minimize the generalization error.
+Note that the above examples only deal with training loss.
+However, in the next sections we show a more interesting application of the online-to-batch conversion, that is to directly minimize the generalization error.
+Moreover, we will see guarantees in high probability, rather than just in expectation.